 Our Heidelberg Factory accounts for the bulk of our environmental footprint, and we invest in initiatives to drive down our energy and water consumption.

-British American Tobacco South Africa was a signatory to the South African Energy Efficiency Accord between the Department of Minerals and Energy (DME) and the private sector in 2005.
+BAT South Africa was a signatory to the South African Energy Efficiency Accord between the Department of Minerals and Energy (DME) and the private sector in 2005.
 The accord aimed to reduce the projected demand for energy by 15% by 2015.

-British American Tobacco South Africa has reduced its energy consumption by installing natural and LED lighting, motion sensors, motor re-sizing, variable speed drives, and solar panels, among others.
+BAT South Africa has reduced its energy consumption by installing natural and LED lighting, motion sensors, motor re-sizing, variable speed drives, and solar panels, among others.
 This has helped the company optimise our energy consumption by more than 40% over the past five years.

-We have implemented water saving initiatives which allow us to recycle a significant amount of water as well as harvest rain water.
+We have implemented water saving initiatives which allow us to recycle a significant amount of water as well as harvest rainwater.

 The intricate water recycling process at Heidelberg factory has allowed for BAT to decrease its fresh water usage by 50%.
-This means we use less water from the municipality’s resources allowing the municipality to pump more water to its citizens.
+This means we use less water from the municipality’s resources, allowing the municipality to pump more water to its citizens.

-This rainwater harvesting facility has afforded us the opportunity to save more than 200 million litres of water since its inception in 2011, while being able to give back the municipality 40 million litres of water.
-The facility allows us, amongst others to harvest rainwater and to also recycle water so that it can be used in running one of the Group’s largest factories.
+This rainwater harvesting facility has afforded us the opportunity to save more than 200 million litres of water since its inception in 2011, while being able to give back to the municipality 40 million litres of water.
+The facility allows us, amongst others, to harvest rainwater and to also recycle water so that it can be used in running one of the Group’s largest factories.